 The current framework for harvesting grey kangaroos for commercial purposes in Victoria has been in place since 1 October 2019.
-This Plan replaces the KHMP 2021-2023 which will continue to remain in force until it expires on December 31, 2023.
+This Plan replaces the KHMP 2021-2023 which expired on December 31, 2023.

-Commercial harvesting operates alongside the Authority to Control Wildlife system (ATCW) provided for in the Wildlife Act (see Appendix 3: Managing the KHP alongside the ATCW system).
+Commercial harvesting operates alongside the Authority to Control Wildlife system (ATCW) provided for in the Wildlife Act 1975 (Wildlife Act) (see Appendix 3: Managing the KHP alongside the ATCW system).
 It provides landholders an alternative to undertaking their own authorised control of grey kangaroos under the ATCW system.